Skip to Main Content

 Yale School of Mileage strives to provide a supportive community for runners, walkers, hikers, bikers, etc. at YSM.
 We promote health and fitness and provide participatory events for people at all ability levels.

-YSIG is an organization for Yale Medical School students interested in exploring careers in surgery and its subspecialties.
-With support from the Department of Surgery, students are afforded the opportunity to become junior members of the surgical community.
+YSIG is an organization for YSM students interested in exploring careers in surgery and its subspecialties.
+With support from the department of Surgery, students are afforded the opportunity to become members of the surgical community.